[Snakeroot Organic Farm logo]

 by Tom Roberts

-In-ground raised beds comprise about two-thirds of the big greenhouse; the other third is reserved for the transplanting and potting operation.
-The beds are rejuvenated every few years by hauling in and spreading buckets of compost.
-The beds are rototilled once a year.
-Between the beds, the aisles are mulched with leaves and/or sawdust.
+In-ground raised beds comprise about two-thirds of GH1; the other third is reserved for the transplanting and potting operation.
+The beds are rejuvenated every year by hauling in and spreading buckets of compost which is then rototilled in with a small Troy-Bilt Bronco tiller.
+Between the beds, the aisles are mulched with shredded leaves, applied each year shortly after trellising begins and the early spring crop is all harvested.

-The big greenhouse is unheated from November to March.
-When we turn the heat off in November everything freezes at night, and this marks the beginning of fall greenhouse cleanup.
+GH1 is unheated from November to March.
+When we turn the heat off in November everything freezes at night, which marks the beginning of fall greenhouse cleanup.
 We pull down the trellised plants, haul all the vines to the compost pile, and prepare the beds for their next plantings.
 There are seven raised beds, and the two edge beds (Bed Numbers 1 & 7) have garlic planted in them in December.
-We choose the two outer beds because there isn't as much trellising headroom there, and because—being next to the greenhouse walls—they are cooler, which garlic doesn't mind.
+We choose the two outer beds because there isn't as much trellising headroom there, and because—being next to the greenhouse walls—those beds are cooler, which garlic doesn't mind.
+The garlic usually begins to emerge well before the greenhouse heating season begins.

-The rest of the growing season gets under way when we plant beet greens, carrots and a few hakurei turnips in February in the middle five raised beds.
+The rest of the in-bed growing season gets under way when we plant beet greens, carrots and a few hakurei turnips in February in the middle five raised beds.
 We have to wait for a nice sunny day and plant in the afternoon so the beds will be thawed enough to plant in.
 The seeds take a few weeks to emerge, and once they do they grow very slowly until we begin to heat the greenhouse.
+We have chosen those crops both because they don't mind freezing as tiny seedlings, and they don't bolt during hot April days in the greenhouse the way lettuce, spinach and radishes will.

-We have settled on these two crops because they are in great demand when the farmers' markets open in May, and also because they do not bolt in the heated greenhouse of April.
 We have tried spinach, radishes, and lettuce, and while they grow well, the length of their picking window before they bolt is too short.
-We have been growing them in the unheated greenhouses with good results, as they are more cold tolerant than carrots and beets, which means they will actually do more growing when the temperature hovers around 40°-50°F.
+Therefore, we have been growing them in the unheated greenhouses with good results, as they are more cold tolerant than carrots and beets, which means they will actually do more growing when the temperature hovers around 40° to 50°F. The cold nights helps keep them from bolting, but we still have to remember to keep the doors open in the unheated greenhouses unless the weather is close to freezing.

-Once the greenhouse is heated, we start tomatoes and cukes in flats to be transplanted into the greenhouse beds in April and all the early starts for field planting, like peppers, parsley, celery, celeriac, and early broccoli.
+Once GH1 begins to be heated, we start tomatoes and cukes in flats to be transplanted into the greenhouse beds in April, as well as all of the early starts for field planting, like peppers, parsley, celery, celeriac, and early broccoli, each on its own schedule.
 Now the beets and carrots in the beds really take off.

 At the same time, the heated greenhouse is also used for starting all our field seedlings: broccoli, cabbage, herbs, celery, winter & summer squash, cukes, onions, lupines, peppers, eggplant, and tomatoes.
 Although we can move some frost hardy seedling out of the greenhouse by early May, this still leads to quite a traffic jam for most of the month of May.
 We need enough room to be able to water everything, to trellis the cukes or tomatoes, harvest carrots and beet greens, and move flats to the garden for planting, and to keep on starting transplants.